 Dr. Martin also has extensive training in the use of EMDR, a powerful, short-term, cognitive technique known to create rapid breakthroughs in treating trauma and facilitating personal growth.

 She believes that being genuine is an important part of being a therapist, observing that couples are more likely to open up when they feel comfortable and safe, and trust her as their therapist.

 She has conducted research on African American university students’ attitudes about marriage, as well as on relationship satisfaction of Black, interracial, and multi-ethnic couples.

-Dr. Kier Maxwell, PhD, LCMFT, holds Doctorage and Master’s degrees in Marriage and Family Therapy.
+Dr. Kier Maxwell, PhD, LCMFT, who sees clients in Maryland only, holds Doctorate and Master’s degrees in Marriage and Family Therapy.
 She has worked with couples, individuals, and families for more than 20 years.
 She is a Licensed Clinical Marriage and Family Therapist in Maryland.

 Dr. Maxwell is trained in a divorce prevention technique called Discernment Therapy and a trauma resolution process called Critical Incident Stress Debriefing.

 She stresses the value of education in promoting relationship health and personal well-being, while also helping couples enrich their emotional connection.
 She describes her approach as a combination of Gottman Method Couples Therapy and Emotion-Focused Therapy for Couples.
 She uses many other approaches, as well, and believes it is important to continually learn about new theories, research, and techniques.